 Bios files (incuded with QEMU).

-At this point, you should be done, and just need to customize your VM as you see fit.
+At this point, you should be done, and just need to install packages to customize your VM as you see fit.

 Here are some neat things you can do with QEMU.

 # Port forwarding, some ports require elevated permissions on your host.

 # Create a "shrunken" copy of your VHD file.

 # Remove any reserved space from the sparse disk.

 Qemu has an awesome way to let you access just about any virtual hard disk using the “Network Block Device” protocol.
 This will work on a *nix system only.

 10.0.2.2 is an IP address that can be used to access

 your host VM from within the QEMU guest.